Any foreign teacher that has taught in Thailand will tell you Thai students are far below much of the rest of the world in English.

 It would be nice to say, with all the Ministry of Education ‘improvements’ that have gone on in the last decade, that Thai students will eventually improve in Maths and Science.

 But, unfortunately, they probably will not.

 Thailand’s Ministry of Education spends far too much time and money on changes in the way the education system is run or teacher requirements that have no value whatsoever (the Cultural Course for Foreign Teachers), and hardly any time at all on implementing an educational standard that is acceptable worldwide.

 Thailand’s education system is a mess.

 It has been for decades and, until the Ministry of Education admits their is a problem, it will always remain the same.

 As for who came top in the TIMMS study in Maths and Science, there are no surprises there either –4th grade students in Singapore, South Korea and Hong Kong were the top in Maths, and South Korea, Singapore and Finland in Science.

-And that’s the way it will always remain.
+And that is the way it will sadly always remain while Thailand’s education system remains the same.
 At least for Thailand.